chandaniprajapati/script-samples/scripts/spo-export-all-modern-site-pages-details/README.md

 plugin: add-to-gallery
 ---

-# Export all site pages details from Site Pages library
+# Export all modern site pages details from Site Pages library

 ## Summary

-This sample will export the required site pages information to CSV.
+This sample will export the required modern site pages information to CSV.

 ## Implementation